ChimeHQ/Neon/README.md

 - Connects to a text view via `TextSystemInterface`
 - Monitors text changes and view visible state
 - Gets token-level information from a `TokenProvider`

+Note that Highlighter is built to handle a `TokenProvider` calling its completion block more than one time, potentially replacing or merging with existing styling.

 ### HighlighterInvalidationBuffer